 Set the timer on your mobile and try to solve one question paper within (or before) the time limit.
-This will help you fine-tune your writing speed and also the time you spend on each question.
+It will help you fine-tune your writing speed and also the time you spend on each question.
 You’ll get mentally prepared for your ‘real’ board exams.

 Practice Model Sample Papers

 The questions you attempt in model sample papers or 10years are for practice only.
 Also, be careful not to fall into the trap of ‘Guess papers.’
-Nobody can guess exactly which question is going to appear in the question paper when you sit in the examination hall.
+Nobody can guess which question is going to appear in the question paper when you sit in the examination hall.